Dialpad LogoDialpad Logo Icon

 Average speed to answer (ASA): This is the amount of time it takes for a customer to reach an agent, including the call routing and queuing process.
 Dialpad has a heat map that shows you this so you don't need to calculate anything:

-Declined call rate: The number of calls actively refused by an agent (in an inbound contact center this suggests that call volumes exceed contact center capacity).
+Declined call rate: The number of calls actively refused by an agent (in an inbound contact centre this suggests that call volumes exceed contact centre capacity and that it might be time to start thinking about call centre outsourcing).

 Missed call rate: The number of unanswered calls that were not picked up by an agent in time.
-Missed calls are a common problem in overstretched contact centers.
+Missed calls are a common problem in overstretched contact centres.

 Transfer rate: This is the percentage of inbound calls that agents transfer to other team members or departments.